 The growing number of American businesses transferring their plants from China (and the U.S.) to Mexico are clear indicators that most companies believe the pros of Mexico maquiladoras far outweigh the cons.
-And while there is always room for improvement, the future looks very bright for the Mexican manufacturing sector.
+And while there is always room for improvement, the future looks very bright for maquiladoras in Mexico and the Mexican manufacturing sector.

 Knowing this, if you’re considering making the move, now’s the time.
 Should you need help in this endeavor, NAPS stands ready to assist with any needs or questions you might have!